Occupied: Season One

-Berg, taking sanctuary in the US ambassador's residence, takes every opportunity to attempt to try and involve the United States in dislodging the Russians, but the Americans refuse involvement.
+Berg, taking sanctuary in the US ambassador's residence, takes every opportunity to attempt to try to involve the United States in dislodging the Russians, but the Americans refuse involvement.
 Berg attempts to fly Russian internees to Svalbard, but the plane is intercepted by Russian fighter jets and forced to turn back.
 Events spiral further when, after Berg calls on the public to resist the Russian occupation in a public broadcast, Free Norway kidnaps Sidorova and one of her bodyguards.
 They execute the latter live over the internet and claim that they will do the same to Sidorova if Russia does not withdraw from Norway within 24 hours.
 In response, Russian special forces seize Oslo Airport and fly several military officials into Norway.
 Berg conducts a CNN interview denouncing Free Norway and again calling on the US to assist Norway; this prompts the US ambassador to mildly poison Berg's food, requiring him to be transported to hospital, off the embassy grounds.
 Djupvik and Bø track down and rescue Sidorova, and Iljas Musajev is killed by Djupvik in the process.
 Assisted by Bente Norum, Free Norway assassinate a high-ranking Russian general and kill several Russian soldiers in front of the Russian embassy.
 Bente sells her restaurant and leaves after being warned by Nikolai that he can no longer protect her.

 The assassination is taken as an act of war, and Russian troops begin crossing the border into Norway.
 After her health deteriorates and she is told she can no longer work, Arnesen records and releases a video revealing her defection and claiming she is going into hiding as the leader of Free Norway.
 She then commits suicide at a church, and her body is cremated by the priest.
 Unaware of her death, Djupvik and Russian authorities seek to locate her.
 Meanwhile, Berg is kidnapped and taken via helicopter to a Free Norway resistance camp, where he is informed of Arnesen's defection and the escalation of the conflict.
 Upon landing, he is welcomed by Vold and asked if he is ready to fight for his country.